simplystats/simplystats.github.io/_posts/2016-05-10-social-media.md

 comments: true
 ---

-_Editor's note - This is a chapter from my book [How to be a modern scientist](https://leanpub.com/modernscientist) where I talk about some of the tools and techniques that scientists have available to them now that they didn't before._
+_Editor's note - This is a chapter from my book [How to be a modern scientist](https://leanpub.com/modernscientist) where I talk about some of the tools and techniques that scientists have available to them now that they didn't before.
+50% of all royalties from the book go to support [Data Carpentry](http://www.datacarpentry.org/) to promote data science education._

 # Social media in science